-So, you’ve made the decision to install a new gas fireplace in your home.
-Not only does a gas fireplace makes a great supplemental heat source during the winter months, but it also provides a warm ambiance without all the mess and upkeep of a real wood-burning fireplace.
+A gas fireplace is a great alternative to the traditional fireplace during the cold season.
+Not only does a gas fireplace make a great supplemental heat source during the winter months, it provides a warm ambiance without all the mess and upkeep of a wood-burning fireplace.

 Gas Fireplace Cost

 A basic system may not have all the bells and whistles you desire.
-Fireplace add-ons can enhance the performance, aesthetic, or both.
+Fireplace add-ons can enhance the performance, aesthetic, or both of the unit.
 Gas fireplace add-ons include gas log sets, burners, liners, and decorative accessories such as mantels and embers.
 All of these items will factor into the total price.

-- Log sets: Gas log sets are a big purchase with a large price range, so it’s important to understand the different types of gas log sets before you make your purchase.
+Gas log sets are a big purchase with a large price range, so it’s important to understand the different types of gas log sets before you make your purchase.
 Ventless gas logs are more energy efficient than vented gas logs, but vented sets have a more realistic looking appearance.
-Vent free gas logs range in price from $300 all the way up to $1,400, and vented gas logs range in price from $270 to $1300.
+Vent free gas logs range in price from $450 all the way up to $1,800, and vented gas logs range in price from $550 to $1800.

-- Burners: Gas fireplace burners have a wide price range, costing anywhere from $150 to $1,300.
+Gas fireplace burners have a wide price range, costing anywhere from $220 to $2,000.
 There are a number of factors that contribute to this huge difference, including size and the number of features included.
 There are various types of gas log burners, including millivolt, variable, and intermittent pilot, and the style you need depends on the type of fireplace purchased.

-- Decorative accessories: Of course, you may want to add on some decorative accessories to enhance the look of your unit.
+Of course, you may want to add on some decorative accessories to enhance the look of your unit.
 Any additional decorative accessories that you choose to purchase will increase the cost of your gas fireplace.
 These accessories may include embers, fire glass, decorative logs, louvers, and/or decorative frames.
-Depending on the type of accessory installed, these add-ons can range anywhere from $30 (for decorative rocks and embers) up to $770 (for cabinet doors).
+Depending on the type of accessory installed, these add-ons can range anywhere from $30 (for decorative rocks and embers) up to $900 (for cabinet doors).